How to create a really effective sales method

 So you’ve got a great product or an awesome service but where are all your customers?
-Read on to see how Mark found his customers and sent his sales rocketing.
+Read on to see how Mark developed a sales process found his customers and sent his sales rocketing.

 In fact he was a fantastic graphic designer.
 He had put together a small team of other passionate and inspired designers and together they created beautiful, eye-catching, ground-breaking designs.
 Yet despite his and his team’s talent, the work coming in was sporadic and the business was only just making ends meet.

 Sometimes potential clients made enquiries about design work, and sometimes leads just walked in the door.
 Every now and then Mark made a few phone calls and sent out some emails prospecting for work, but this was only occasionally and usually just when the need for work was greatest.